How to Apply for Affiliated Programs

 Complete the affiliate organization's application on their website by the deadline.
 Deadlines vary so pay close attention.
 Apply for any scholarship you are eligible for at the affiliated partner.

-Most organizations require that a representative from UT complete a "home school nomination" that attests to your disciplinary record and GPA.
-Many times this is submitted digitally through the partner's application portal and you can add your program coordinator's name to the request.
-Sometimes, the provider requires a paper form, which you can submit to educationabroad@austin.utexas.edu.
+Most organizations require that a UT representative complete a "home school nomination" that attests to your disciplinary record and GPA.
+Many times, this is submitted digitally through the partner's application portal, and you can add your Program Coordinator's name to the request.

 Check Restricted Regions List.
 If your program location or any part of its programming takes place in Restricted Region, you must complete the Restricted Regions Request process.